Nancy Dubuc: Career

 the Peabody Awards board of directors, which is presented by the University of Georgia's Henry W. Grady College of Journalism and Mass Communication.

 In March 2018, Dubuc was named the new CEO of Vice Media one day after officially announcing her departure from A&E Networks.
 She succeeded Vice co-founder Shane Smith, who transitioned into the role of executive chairman.
 Dubuc left her position at A&E on April 16, 2018.
-She left Vice on February 24, 2023, as the company faced problems with turning an annual profit and finding a buyer.
+She stepped down as CEO of Vice in February 2023.

-In 2025, she joined Togethxr as Executive Chair.
+In 2025, she joined Togethxr as executive chair.

+Personal life

+In 1997, she married Michael Rashid Kizilbash, an Iranian-American copyeditor, in a Roman Catholic ceremony in Rhode Island.
+She has a son and a daughter.